voiceittech/VoiceIt2-IosSDK/README.md

 #### Delete Group

-Delete group with given groupId(begins with 'grp_'), note: this call does not delete any users, but simply deletes the group and disassociates the users from the group
+Delete group with given groupId(begins with 'grp_'), note: This call does not delete any users, but simply deletes the group and disassociates the users from the group.

 ##### *Swift*
 ```swift